EndoluminalSurgicalVision-IMR/ACNorm/README.md

 # ACNorm
 ## The code of our paper:
-Chuyan Zhang, Yuncheng Yang, Xin You, Hao Zheng, Yun Gu, "AC-Norm: Effective Tuning for Medical Image Analysis via Affine Collaborative Normalization"
+"AC-Norm: Effective Tuning for Medical Image Analysis via Affine Collaborative Normalization"

 ## Introduction
 We propose the AC-Norm as a new normalization technique tailored for effective fine-tuning.
 Besides, a metric called AC-Corr is introduced for fast transferability estimation among a zoo of pretrained models.